Audrey Niffenegger: Biography

+She founded Artists Book House.
+In 2024, Niffenegger announced that the center's home would be built in the Old Irving Park neighborhood.

 Novels

 Niffenegger's debut novel, The Time Traveler's Wife, was published in 2003 and was a bestseller.
 A film adaptation was released in 2009.
 Niffenegger has no intention of watching the movie because she stated that the characters are only truly hers in the book, not in the movie.
 Niffenegger originally conceptualized The Time Traveler's Wife as a graphic novel but realized that the time travel would be difficult to capture in visualizations.
 In March 2009, Niffenegger sold her second novel, a literary ghost story called Her Fearful Symmetry, to Charles Scribner's Sons for an advance of $5 million.
 The book was released on October 1, 2009 and is set in London's Highgate Cemetery where, during research for the book, Niffenegger acted as a tour guide.
-Though not as huge a commercial juggernaut as The Time Traveler's Wife, this book generally garnered more positive critical reviews and cinched Niffenegger's reputation as a leading novelist of ideas and atmosphere.
+Though not as huge a commercial juggernaut as The Time Traveler's Wife, this book generally garnered more positive critical reviews and clinched Niffenegger's reputation as a leading novelist of ideas and atmosphere.

 Niffenegger collaborated with Wayne McGregor on a balletic fable, Raven Girl (2013), performed at the Royal Opera House in London in 2013, 2015.

 In 2009, she started working on a novel called The Chinchilla Girl in Exile.

-In 2013 it was announced that there would be a sequel to The Time Traveler's Wife and in 2022 it was announced that title is The Other Husband set to be released in 2023.
+In 2013, it was announced that there would be a sequel to The Time Traveler's Wife and in 2022 it was announced that title is The Other Husband set to be released in 2023.

 Visual books

 Niffenegger has degrees from the Art Institute of Chicago and Northwestern University.
 As an undergraduate student at the Art Institute of Chicago, Niffenegger created her own book arts major combining etching, letterpress arts and bookbinding.
-Her first project was called The Adventuress, which she self-described as "a novel In pictures".
+Her first project was called The Adventuress, which she self-described as "a novel in pictures".
 Niffenegger's second novel in pictures was titled The Three Incestuous Sisters which she created while completing her M.F.A. at Northwestern.
 These two novels in pictures were subsequently published by Harry N. Abrams.
 The Three Incestuous Sisters was published in 2005 and tells the story of three unusual sisters who live in a seaside house; the book has been compared to the work of Edward Gorey.
 The Adventuress was released on September 1, 2006.

 The 2004 short story "The Night Bookmobile" was serialized in 2008 in "Visual Novel" format in The Guardian.
 "The Night Bookmobile" was published on October 1, 2010, by Jonathan Cape.
 Niffenegger intends "The Night Bookmobile" to be the first installment in a series titled "The Library".
 She is working on the second installment, called "Moths of the New World", about a stolen book.

 Personal life

 Niffenegger is married to cartoonist Eddie Campbell.
 Niffenegger and Campbell collaborated on the visual novel Bizarre Romance to celebrate the Comics Unmasked exhibit at the British Library.

 Niffenegger describes herself as "somewhere in the spectrum of agnosticism and atheism" and ascribes her disbelief to her Catholic background.